Bobble-head doll syndrome: Pathophysiology

-Those susceptible to acquiring bobble-head doll syndrome range from newborns to adults—with the oldest reported patient being 26 years old.
-However, the majority of cases involve children who have yet to reach puberty.

-Although the exact pathogenesis of bobble-head doll syndrome is still unknown, there are many theories as to how and why it does what it does.
-Most of these theories acknowledge the striking similarity of symptoms between bobble-head doll syndrome and other movement disorders.

 The presence of cystic lesions, causing swelling in the third ventricle, is a common feature in all patients.
 It is this dilatation that causes pressure to be applied to the surrounding structures of the third ventricle, such as the diencephalon.
 It is possible that the back and forth movement of fluid within the cyst causes rhythmic pressure on the diencephalic motor pathways.
 One of the key periventricular structures in that pathway is the thalamus which is responsible for relaying motor signals to the cerebral cortex as well as regulating consciousness, sleep, and alertness.
 The disappearance of the head movements while asleep implies that their origin may lie within the extrapyramidal system which is a part of the motor system that controls coordination of movement.
 The tracts associated with the extrapyramidal system are controlled by various structures of the central nervous system, such as the cerebellum and basal ganglia.
 The basal ganglia plays a large part in controlling motor function and thus, abnormalities to this system can result in movement disorders such as Parkinson's disease and dyskinesia, both of which share commonalities with bobble-head doll syndrome.